Koseki: Imperial family

 Members of the Imperial Household of Japan are registered not in a koseki but in a Register of Imperial Lineage (皇統譜, kōtōfu) instead, according to Article 26 of the Imperial House Law.
-The Register of Imperial Lineage is composed of the Taitōfu which handles matters related the emperor and the empress, and the Kōzokufu which handles matters related to the other members of the Imperial Household.
+The Register of Imperial Lineage is composed of the Taitōfu, which handles matters related the Emperor and the Empress, and the Kōzokufu which handles matters related to other members of the Imperial Household.